Skip to main content

 • I need help paying Medicare premiums: look at Florida’s Medicare Savings Program route and call SHINE at 1-800-963-5337.

-• I do not use computers: ask for a telephonic application or use a Family Resource Center or community partner site.
+• I do not use computers: use a Family Resource Center, community partner, or paper application path.

 • I need same-day proof of action: hand-deliver or fax documents and keep confirmation.